project-open/installer-docker/README.md

 Issues and Support
 ------------------

-Please see the Issues section of the Docker installer: https://github.com/project-open/installer-docker/issues
+Please see the Issues section of the Docker installer:<br>
+https://github.com/project-open/installer-docker/issues